ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Simulation strategy
 ^^^^^^^^^^^^^^^^^^^

+Residential households
+''''''''''''''''''''''

-Each household id should be associated with a residential address.
+Each household should be associated with a physical address.

-Whenever a new household is initialized or moves such that it needs a new address, the following process will be used to generate one:
+Whenever a new household is initialized or moves such that it needs a new physical address, the following process will be used to generate one:

 #.
 A street number, street name, and unit will each be independently sampled from the